Locations:

 What is large granular lymphocytic leukemia (LGL)?

-Large granular lymphocytic leukemia (LGL) is a rare type of chronic leukemia that affects white blood cells known as lymphocytes.
+Large granular lymphocytic leukemia (LGL) is a rare type of chronic leukemia that affects specific white blood cells known as lymphocytes.
 Lymphocytes fight viruses and make antibodies that help fight infection.

-There are two types of large granular lymphocytic leukemia —T-cell large granular lymphocytic leukemia (T-LGL) and chronic lymphoproliferative disorder of NK-cells (CLPD-NK).
-These conditions start in white blood cells called cytotoxic T-cells or natural killer cells.
+There are two types of large granular lymphocytic leukemia: T-cell large granular lymphocytic leukemia (T-LGL) and chronic lymphoproliferative disorder of NK cells (CLPD-NK).
+These conditions start in white blood cells called cytotoxic T cells or natural killer cells.
 Both types of large granular lymphocytic leukemia grow slowly.
 They typically affect people age 60 and older.
 Healthcare providers can treat LGL, but the condition sometimes comes back and can become a chronic health issue.

 How does this condition affect my body?

-LGL is a type of chronic lymphocytic leukemia that occurs when certain T-cells and natural killer cells mutate, becoming abnormal cells that keep your bone marrow from producing normal blood cells.
+LGL is a type of chronic lymphocytic leukemia that occurs when certain T cells and natural killer cells mutate, becoming abnormal cells that keep your bone marrow from producing normal blood cells.
 People with LGL often develop neutropenia, meaning they produce low numbers of granulocytes (the most common white blood cells) and have an increased risk of infection.
 They may also develop anemia, which happens because LGL cells affect red blood cell production.

 Who does it affect?